sonic-net/SONiC/doc/chassis/architecture.md

 Both these scenarios can be supported smoothly as long as the global system port numbering scheme is maintained and the modifications to system ports can be performed without impacting the System Port IDs of the running system.

 Support for dynamic system ports requires SAI support for the `create_port` and `remove_port` calls.

-### Overview of PortsOrch changes

- * Subscribe to the SYSTEM_PORT table in PortsOrch
- * React to changes in the SYSTEM_PORT table
- * Make the appropriate `create_port` and `remove_port` calls.

-In addition, forwarding features that are dependent on System Ports need to react to these changes and reprogram the related forwarding plane state such as routing nexthops, LAG membership etc.

 ## 4.2 Dual Supervisor Support